confetti-framework/docs/providers.md

 #### Boot Method Dependency Injection

-You may use foundation.Application for your dependencies in your service provider's `boot` method.
+You may use App for your dependencies in your service provider's `Boot` method.
 The [service container](/docs/{{version}}/container) will automatically inject any dependencies you need:

-    func (r ComposerServiceProvider) Boot(app *foundation.Application) *foundation.Application {
+    func (r ComposerServiceProvider) Boot(app inter.App) inter.App {

         eventPusher := app.Make("EventPusher")(contract.EventPusher)